mstksg/inCode/copy/entries/typed-sm-lc-1.md

 So a value of type `Expr ["x" ::: TInt, "y" ::: TBool]` is an expression with free variables `x` of type `Int` and a `y` of type `Bool`.

+Surprise!
+That small detour to add records and sums to our language actually ended up being a smooth precursor to all of the techniques we will be using to solve variable binders.

-`ELambda` would therefore take a `Expr` with a free variable and turn it into an `Expr` of a function type: (and `KnownSymbol` instance so that we can debug print the variable name)
+`ELambda` would therefore take a `Expr` with a free variable and turn it into an `Expr` of a function type.
+We also carry an `SSymbol` witness for the name, so that `eval` can extend the typed environment with the same label.

 ```haskell
 !!!typed-sm-lc/ExprStage4.hs "ELambda ::"